- If a child faces their fears, the child will learn that the anxiety reduces naturally on its own over time.

 When we are afraid of situations, we avoid them.
 However, avoidance of anxiety-provoking situations maintains the anxiety.
 Instead, if a child faces his or her fears, the child will learn that the anxiety reduces naturally on its own over time.
 The body cannot remain anxious for a very long period of time, so there is a system in the body that calms the body down.
-Usually your anxiety will reduce within 20-45 minutes if you stay in the anxiety-provoking situation.
-(For more on this, see Lessons from a Toddler and Facing Fears Without Pushing Your Child Over the Edge.).
+Usually, your anxiety will reduce within 20-45 minutes if you stay in an anxiety-provoking situation.
+(For more on this, see Lessons From a Toddler and Facing Fears Without Pushing Your Child Over the Edge.).

 2. Tell your child that it is okay to be imperfect.